ibm-cloud-architecture/refarch-integration/docs/icp/README.md

 * [SOAP service for data access Layer](https://github.com/ibm-cloud-architecture/refarch-integration-inventory-dal#code-explanation)
 * [Inventory database](https://github.com/ibm-cloud-architecture/refarch-integration-inventory-db2#inventory-database)

-## Cfg 2: Web App, Datapower Gateway on ICP
+## Configuration 3: API runtime on ICP
-The goal for this configuration is to deploy Data power gateway to IBM cloud private and deploy the interaction APIs on it.
+The goal for this configuration is to deploy Data power gateway to IBM cloud private and deploy the interaction API products on it.
 The API product definition is split into interaction APIs and system APIs.

 ![](./bc-icp-cfg2.png)